Table of Contents

 In order to look up symbol references for any language not in the built in parser you must use the pygments backend.
 When this backend is used global actually uses both ctags and pygments to find the definitions and uses of functions and variables as well as "other symbols".

-If you enabled pygments (the best choice) and use that as the backend (i.e., GTAGSLABEL=pygments or –gtagslabel=pygments) the following additional languages will have tags created for them:
+If you enabled pygments (the best choice) and use that as the backend (i.e. GTAGSLABEL=pygments or --gtagslabel=pygments) the following additional languages will be supported:

 • elixir